 So where is a good place to book?
-If you want to be guaranteed to sit together you do really need to pre book your seats.
+If you want to be guaranteed to sit together you do really need to pre-book your seats.
 It is an added cost but no way could we risk not sitting together.
-I spotted that Economy had quite a few seats with extra leg room.
-They were almost twice the price to pre book but I was sad we couldn’t afford Premium Economy so this was a compromise.
+I spotted that Economy had quite a few seats with extra legroom.
+They were almost twice the price to pre-book but I was sad we couldn’t afford Premium Economy so this was a compromise.
 I was so disappointed with the leg room.
 There must have been about 2cms more in room than a standard Economy seat.
 When the person in front put their seat back, on both flights, I was left just as cramped in as everyone else.
 I wish I’d known.
-We paid £40 one way and £45 back each for extra leg room seats.
-It was too much and I wish we’d just pre booked regular seats.
+We paid £40 one way and £45 back each for extra legroom seats.
+It was too much and I wish we’d just pre-booked regular seats.
 Or at least booked early enough to get the slightly more decent Economy seats.

-If you do want to pay for extra leg room and actually really want extra leg room then you have to book seats at the front of an isle row.
-We were not at the front of an isle row and were amongst 4-5 rows of ‘extra leg room’.
+If you do want to pay for extra leg room and actually really want extra leg room then you have to book seats at the front of an aisle row.
+We were not at the front of an aisle row and were amongst 4-5 rows of ‘extra leg room’.
 Avoid booking over a wing, avoid the toilets and where the kitchens are situated.
 If you can book it book the front row at the front of Economy.
 As this means you will get off the plane first and avoid an even bigger queue at border control/customs.

 Top Tip #4

 Take plenty of snacks.
-Pre book the Kids meals.
-That’s really two tips in one however the two go hand in hand.
-I had no idea that you need to pre book kids meals.
+Pre-book the Kids meals.
+That’s really two tips in one, however, the two go hand in hand.
+I had no idea that you need to pre-book kids meals.
 I just assumed as they knew how many kids were on the flights then they would have enough meals to cope.
 Wrong.
 Jamie had to choose between a few adult options none of which he wanted.
-He tentatively tried the quorn cottage pie but hated every mouthful.
+He tentatively tried the Quorn cottage pie but hated every mouthful.
 I noticed that the kids got a hot meal of tomato pasta (his favourite) and there were crackers, cheddars, a yoghurt and more that he would have loved.

 Luckily I’d brought along plenty of snacks so he was happy munching on what I had brought along.
-Thank goodness he did because until the sandwich came along later on he barely touched his ‘adult’ aeroplane meal.
+Thank goodness he did because until the sandwich came along, later on, he barely touched his ‘adult’ aeroplane meal.

-He did however love the lolly that we were all given about half way through the flight.
+He did, however, love the lolly that we were all given about halfway through the flight.

 Top Tip #5